How to Learn German Faster with Mnemonics

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 The usefulness of mnemonics for German studies doesn’t stop at vocabulary.
 These devices can also be used to remember German grammar rules.

 The trick here is to make gender part of the image you form in your mind for each noun.
-This can be done in the form of colors.
-For example you could assign the color blue to male nouns, red to female and yellow to neutral.
+One way you can do this is through colors.
+For example, you could assign the color blue to male nouns, red to female and yellow to neutral.
 So when you learn Tisch as in the example above, you would then imagine a blue table or maybe blue paint dripping down on the table from the satellite dish.

 Following the same line of thought, you can imagine a red cat or a yellow hospital.
 It might even be better to give the cat red nail polish or the hospital building a yellow cross instead of its usual color.
 Keep in mind: the stranger and more vivid the image in your head, the more likely it is that you will recall it and the information encoded therein.